openwsn-berkeley/dissectors/README.md

-# 6TiSCH/IEEE802.15.4e Wireshark dissectors
+# 6TiSCH/IEEE802.15.4e  and 6LoWPAN Wireshark dissectors

-Note: developed for Wireshark 1.99.7
+Note: developed for Wireshark 1.99.7 for the IEEE802.15.4e and for Wireshark 2.0.0 for 6LoWPAN

 These dissectors extend the Wireshark IEEE802.15.4 dissectors with the following:
 * dissect the IEEE802.15.4 FCF for "version 2" frames (new in IEEE802.15.4e-2012)
 * dissect all Information Elements used in draft-6tisch-minimal
 * dissect IP-in-IP encapsulation
+* dissect the 6lo Paging and Routing Dispatch in 6LoWPAN

 The source code of those dissectors is available as open-source code (BSD license).
 Although we are making final adjustments, you can use the code today.
 For now, you have to recompile Wireshark (instructions below); we will work on submitting this code to the Wireshark project once we are finished.